Wondering about good vs bad feedback examples, especially when working with an online designer?

 “I really like X and Y. However, I’m wondering if there’s something different we could try for the layout of Z.”

-So this is an example of good feedback, and that’s because it’s always good to let a designer know what you do like so that they can get a feel for the types of design that you know you do resonate with and what you don’t.
+This is an example of good feedback, and that’s because it’s always good to let a designer know what you do like so that they can get a feel for the types of design that you know you resonate with and what you don’t.

-Because even though everything is kind of based more so on your ideal client, at the end of the day, you do want to make sure that you like the design as well.
+Even though everything is based more on your ideal client, you do want to make sure that you like the design as well.

 Final Thoughts: Effective and ineffective feedback examples